rouplex/rouplex-platform/README.md

 `mvn test`

 # Run #
-As we mentioned, this is a library and can be linked and be used by other libraries or applications.
-Hence this is not runnable on its own.
+As we mentioned, this inputStream a library and can be linked and be used by other libraries or applications.
+Hence this inputStream not runnable on its own.

 # Contribution guidelines #